UPDATED: March 2019

 2. Planning your trip

-You can also see my trip on Instagram.
+If you want to check out more, you can also see my trip on Instagram.

 Which countries are the best to travel with the Eurail pass?

-ATTENTION: It is very important you fill in the information about your train ride BEFORE you are checked especially if you have an Interrail/Eurail “One country” or a “Regional” pass.
+ATTENTION: It is very important that you fill in the information about your train ride BEFORE you are checked especially if you have an Interrail/Eurail “One country” pass.
 That is a very strict rule!
-Just write down the info right away after you sit in the train or while waiting for it on the platform.
-I have actually seen a person fined 50 EUR because he forgot to fill that info.
-Some controllers might be very strict with that, so please make sure to fill in that info!
+Just write down the info right away after you take a seat in the train or, even better, while waiting for it on the platform.
+I have actually seen a person fined 50€ because he forgot to fill in that information.
+Some ticket inspectors might be very strict with that, so please make sure to fill in that info!